 Should you fail to make the above-mentioned payment by the specified deadline, my client instructed me to take further legal action. »

 The website owner is called upon to pay the photographer a compensation (sometimes very high) for the unauthorized use of the picture and to reimburse the defense costs incurred.

-It is specified that in the event the owner of the website would refuse to pay, legal action may be taken against the owner of the website.
+It is specified that in the event the owner of the website would refuse to pay, legal action may be taken against him.

-In this case, I advise you not to sign or pay anything before obtaining the advice of a lawyer.
+In this case, I advise you not to sign or pay anything before advised by a lawyer.

 Depending on the circumstances, the infringement may simply not to be characterized : lack of copyright protection, proof of a valid license, authorship not demonstrated, etc.

-Even when the infringement is characterized, compensation can be negotiated.
+Even if the infringement is real, compensation can be negotiated.

 Either way, I advise you not to just ignore these emails since judicial proceedings have already been instigated in such cases.

-You can send me the letter/mail received from Ferchner, Zielinski, Bickel or Photoclaim by email at: email@example.com.
+You can send me the letter or mail received from Ferchner, Zielinski, Bickel or Photoclaim by email at: email@example.com

 A first examination of the dispute is carried out free of charge.